marie678/Projet-Mise-en-prod-3A/README.md

 - **Homepage**

-  - A homepage with an image tutorial and a usage example to guide users through the application.
+  - An image tutorial with a usage example to guide users through the application.
+  - A login pannel: you can create an account or log in to access personalized features — like saving your favorite recipes for later.
+Once you're logged in, every time you "like" a recipe, it gets saved to your personal space so you can easily find it again.
+No more forgetting that amazing pasta dish you found last week!

 - **Search Page**: